“Studying the social and ecological complexities of biodiversity conservation in tropical ecosystems”

 In doing so, team members strive to identify key problems and propose novel solutions.

 The Amazon Field School (AFS) was created by Drs.
 Amanda Stronza, Lee Fitzgerald, and Don Brightsmith.
 AFS is part of the Applied Biodiversity Science Program at Texas A&M University.
-The trip was led by Dr. Leslie Ruyle from The Center on Conflict and Development (ConDev) and Dr. Don Brightsmith from Texas A&M’s Department of Veterinary Pathobiology.
+The trip was led by Dr. Leslie Ruyle from The Program on Conflict and Development (ConDev) and Dr. Don Brightsmith from Texas A&M’s Department of Veterinary Pathobiology.